 For the purposes of section 11ZQ of the Act, the scheme will provide for the giving of reasons for decisions made in dealing with a dispute or complaint that the GIO has had to investigate, to the parties to the dispute or complaint.

-[Regulation 6A inserted in Gazette 13 May 2005 p.
+[Regulation 6A inserted: Gazette 13 May 2005 p.
 2077.]

 7. Enforcement against gas marketing agents